Social Contribution

 Monitoring Survey

 At Mt.
 Fuji Manabi no Mori, we are monitoring and researching the recovery of the natural forest.
 We have been conducting vegetation surveys since fiscal 2000 with the cooperation of Vegetation Management Science Laboratory, Tokyo University of Agriculture and Technology.
-From the same year, we have been conducting wildlife habitat surveys with the cooperation of the Minami Fuji Branch of the Wild Bird Society of Japan.
-In addition, from 2019, the insect habitat surveys are being conducted with the cooperation of a professor emeritus from Tokoha University.
+Since the same year, we have also been conducting wildlife habitat surveys with the cooperation of the Minami Fuji Branch of the Wild Bird Society of Japan.
+In addition, since 2019, the insect habitat surveys have been conducted with the cooperation of a professor emeritus from Tokoha University.
 The results of these surveys will be used to continue future forestry activities.

 Vegetation Surveys

-The vegetation monitoring has been able to confirm the gradual growth of beech, Japanese zelkova, and other trees that were planted as well as dogwood and amur cork trees that grew naturally after the damage caused by the typhoon.
-Over the last 24 years, the survey revealed that the planted trees had not only gotten larger but the entire species in the forest also recovered.
+The vegetation monitoring has been able to confirm the gradual growth of beech, Japanese zelkova, and other trees that were planted as well as dogwood and amur cork trees that grew naturally after the damage caused by the typhoon in 1996.
+Over the last 27 years, the survey revealed that the planted trees had not only gotten larger but the entire species in the forest also recovered.
+In 2023, trunk of tall tree species expanded.
+We will continue to monitor the progress in the future.

 Wildlife Habitat Survey/Insect Habitat Survey